volcengine/verl/README.md

 - [2025/04] We will give a tutorial about latest post-training techniques and programming guide for verl at [ICLR 2025](https://iclr.cc/virtual/2025/calendar?filter_events=Expo+Talk+Panel&filter_rooms=).
 See you in Singapore!
 - [2025/03] verl v0.3.0.post1 is released!
 See [release note](https://github.com/volcengine/verl/releases/) for details.
 - [2025/03] [DAPO](https://dapo-sia.github.io/) is the open-sourced SOTA RL algorithm that achieves 50 points on AIME 2024 based on the Qwen2.5-32B pre-trained model, surpassing the previous SOTA achieved by DeepSeek's GRPO (DeepSeek-R1-Zero-Qwen-32B).
 DAPO's training is fully powered by verl and the reproduction code is [publicly available](https://github.com/volcengine/verl/tree/gm-tyx/puffin/main/recipe/dapo) now.
+- [2025/03] [DAPO](https://dapo-sia.github.io/) is the open-sourced SOTA RL algorithm that achieves 50 points on AIME 2024 based on the Qwen2.5-32B pre-trained model, surpassing the previous SOTA achieved by DeepSeek's GRPO (DeepSeek-R1-Zero-Qwen-32B).
+DAPO's training is fully powered by verl and the reproduction code is [publicly available](https://github.com/volcengine/verl/tree/gm-tyx/puffin/main/recipe/dapo) now.
-- [2025/03] We introduced the programming model of verl at the [vLLM Beijing Meetup](https://mp.weixin.qq.com/s/n77GibL2corAtQHtVEAzfg) and [verl intro and updates](https://github.com/eric-haibin-lin/verl-community/blob/main/slides/verl-lmsys-meetup.pdf) at the [LMSys Meetup](https://lu.ma/ntjrr7ig) in Sunnyvale mid March.
+- [2025/03] We introduced the programming model of verl at the [vLLM Beijing Meetup](https://mp.weixin.qq.com/s/n77GibL2corAtQHtVEAzfg) and [verl intro and updates](https://github.com/eric-haibin-lin/verl-community/blob/main/slides/verl-lmsys-meetup.pdf) at the [SGLang-LMSYS Org Meetup](https://lu.ma/ntjrr7ig) in Sunnyvale mid-March.
 <details><summary> more... </summary>
 <ul>
   <li>[2025/02] verl v0.2.0.post2 is released!</li>